What is IB and why is it important?

 Most US universities will grant you degree credits for your IB subjects if you get a good mark.
 Depending on the institution and how many credits you get, you might even be able to start university as a second year student, meaning your undergraduate education will be three years instead of four!

-As long as you do well in any of the three HL subjects, you should be able to accelerate your studies if you wish to do so in college.
+As long as you do well in any of the three higher level subjects, you should be able to accelerate your studies if you wish to do so in college.

 But while the IB Diploma can be an advantage if you perform well, you won’t be at a disadvantage if you take your school’s standard course.